floriangbh/FacebookImagePicker/README.md

 ## License

-GBHFacebookImagePicker is available under the MIT license(LICENSE).
+GBHFacebookImagePicker is available under the [MIT license](LICENSE).